wendlers/micropython-mfrc522/README.md

 Modification  to be able to read 7 and 10 BYTES RFID P.S.
 I didn't test the write mode.

+D.Perron
+Sept 15 2021
+Addition of RfidAccess Class!  this allows to set or read access bits.
+Addition of read and write using sector/block and selecting KEYA or KEYB Add more example on how to change access block#3

 Basic class to access RFID readers of the type [MFRC522](http://www.nxp.com/documents/data_sheet/MFRC522.pdf).